Methodologies

 - Tracks RuneScape player count data on a 15-minute interval.

-- Provides downloadable RuneScape trend data going back to October 2025.
+- Provides downloadable RuneScape player counts going back to October 2025.

-- Keeps the experience simple and became a useful replacement source after misplaceditems.com stopped being reliable.
+- Keeps the experience simple and has become a useful replacement source after misplaceditems.com stopped being reliable.

 Limitations